tekumara/notes/flyte-sandbox.md

 `--source mydir` mounts _mydir_ at _/root_ in the sandbox docker container. _/root_ is the working directory when building images inside the sandbox, ie: in `flytectl sandbox exec -- docker build .` the _._ is _/root_.

-Register all flytesnacks cookbook examples in the flytesnacks project, development domain:
+Register all flytesnacks cookbook examples in the flytesnacks project, development domain follow [Setting up your environment to run the examples](https://docs.flyte.org/projects/cookbook/en/latest/#setting-up-your-environment-to-run-the-examples) or

 ```
 flytectl register examples -d development -p flytesnacks